Bayesian modelling and computation utilising directed cycles in multiple network data: Ecological Application and proposed metric

 \section{Ecological Application and proposed metric}

-Data have been collected on the aggressive interactions among species of fish in different coral reefs, at Christmas Island in the Indo-Pacific ocean (\cite{keith2018synchronous}).
-We use a network representation, where nodes represent fish species and edges represent aggressive interactions between them.
-In Figure \ref{xmas_data} we present the resulting undirected networks.
+Data have been collected on aggressive interactions between \davidsal{butterflyfish (genus Chaetodon)} on different coral reefs, \davidsal{across the Indo-Pacific region} \citep{keith2018synchronous}.
+We use a network representation, where nodes represent fish species and edges represent aggressive encounters.

-In ecology, it is often of interest to identify competition structures among species that rely on the same resources \footnote{https://www.encyclopedia.com/environment/energy-government-and-defense-magazines/ecological-competition}.
-The formation of cycles in graphs representing interactions among species can reveal such competitive behaviours (\cite{sokhn2012identification}; \cite{koutrouli2020guide}).
-Hence, a research question arising here is the following: To what extent are cycles formed from the aggressive interactions between fish in the network data?
+In Ecology, it is often of interest to identify competition structures among species that share resources\davidsal{, which enable particular ecological dynamics to be inferred e.g., hierarchical versus intransitive competition.
+Changes in competitive interactions can have broader effects, altering population dynamics, community structure, ecosystem function} \cite{envurl,mohd2019diversity,grether2017causes,kinlock2021uncovering}.
+In particular, the formation of directed cycles in graphs representing aggressive interactions among species point to intransitive competition patterns which are of particular interest ecologically \citep{sokhn2012identification,koutrouli2020guide}.
+Hence, a research question arising here is the following: How can we best use cyclical properties of networks, together with other network properties, to jointly analyse multiple network data, when the applied research questions pertain to \am{directed} cycles?
+We develop a Bayesian modelling and inferential framework to address this.

-An appealing way to answer this research question is with the SNF model (\cite{lunagomez2020modeling}) that infers a representative network in the population, determined through a user-specified distance metric.
+An appealing way to answer this research question is with the SNF model \citep{lunagomez2020modeling} that infers a representative network in the population, determined through a user-specified distance metric.
 In addition, the SNF model involves a dispersion parameter that quantifies the level of dissimilarity between the network data and the network representative, with respect to the specified metric.
 The flexibility in the choice of the distance metric is a key motivating factor for developing a SNF model to analyse the data.

 As our interest lies in cycles formed in the network data, we propose a measure that captures information about dissimilarities between the cycles of two networks.
 Specifically, we propose a Hamming-Symmetric difference (HS) distance metric consisting of two parts: \begin{enumerate} \item The Hamming distance counting not in common edges/non-edges between two graphs. \item The symmetric difference between the cycles formed in two graphs, i.e. counting the number of not in common cycles in two graphs. \end{enumerate}